 What causes Vitamin D deficiency symptoms?

-Numerous factors are responsible for the development of Vitamin D deficiency.
+Numerous factors are responsible for the development of Vitamin D deficiency symptoms.
 Some of the major causes are-

-Inadequate Sun Exposure – Individuals who work from home, elders who remain immobile due to weak joints, newborn babies, and bed-ridden patients are all vulnerable to Vitamin D deficiency.
-Because, they are not exposed enough to the sun light, deficiency symptoms are detected early in them.
+Inadequate Sun Exposure – Individuals who work from home, elders who remain immobile due to weak joints, newborn babies, and bed-ridden patients are all vulnerable to Vitamin D deficiency symptoms.
+Because, they are not exposed enough to the sunlight, symptoms are detected early in them.

-Liver or/ and Kidney Problems – Liver and Kidney, both are required for the conversion of inactive form of Vitamin D to its active form.
-Hence, any health disorder leading to serious problem to any of the two organs, may cause low level of Vitamin D in the body.
+Liver or/ and Kidney Problems – Liver and Kidney, both are required for the conversion of the inactive form of Vitamin D to its active form.
+Hence, any health disorder leading to a serious problem to any of the two organs may cause a low level of Vitamin D in the body.